 These financial statements have been prepared in accordance with Thai Financial Reporting Standards ("TFRS").
-In addition, the financial statements presentation is based on the formats of life insurance financial statements attached in an Office of Insurance Commission's notification "Principle, methodology, condition and timing for preparation, submission and reporting of financial statements and operation performance for life insurance company (No. 3) B.E.
-2563" dated on 13 May 2020 "OIC Notification".
+In addition, the financial statements presentation is based on the formats of life insurance financial statements attached in an Office of Insurance Commission's notification "Principle, methodology, condition and timing for preparation and submission of financial statements for life insurance company B.E.
+2566" dated on 8 February 2023 ("OIC Notification").